-The global economy is Post Industrial – as a result it is increasingly ‘weightless’ (Quah 1999) – products are much more likely to be information based/ electronic, such as computer software, films and music or information services rather than actual tangible, physical goods such as food, clothing or cars.
+The global economy is increasingly ‘weightless’ (Quah 1999) – products are much more likely to be information based/ electronic, such as computer software, films and music or information services rather than actual tangible, physical goods such as food, clothing or cars.

 The electronic economy underpins globalisation

 Banks, corporations, fund managers and individuals are able to shift huge funds across boarders instantaneously at the click of a mouse.
 Transfers of vast amounts of capital can trigger economic crises.